Sbargaoui/rustic/bench/README.md

 :bulb: Notes

 Take time to read this part\
-You can refer to it when writing exercice implementation\
+You can refer to it when writing Exercise implementation\
 Everything needed is described below.

 ### Variables and assignations